GerritCodeReview/homepage/pages/gerrit/metrics.md

   - `plugins/replication/replication_retries`: Number of retries when
     pushing to remote destination.

+  - `plugins/replication/latency_slower_than`: Time (in ms) spent
+    pushing project to remote destination, where latency was slower than threshold.

 ### License

   - `license/cla_check_count`: Total number of CLA check requests.